mattsrc/opentx-lua-rssi-histogram/README.md

 * I suspect that flying with dew on the grass is affecting my signal.
 Is it true?

-Just about anything you might want to try, you can quickly get feedback in the field, then do follow-up as needed via Companion software at home.
+For just about anything you might want to try, you can quickly get feedback in the field, then do follow-up as needed by viewing log data at home.

-The intent of the graph is not to replace your need of logging data but to tighten the feedback loop for field experiments, make them more convenient, and make potential problems more discoverable in their early stages.
+Note that the intent of the graph is not to *replace* your need to set alarms and log data but to tighten the feedback loop for field experiments, make them more convenient, and make potential problems more discoverable in their early stages.

 ## How To Install